 We work with Royal Mail, property owners, property developers and members of the authority to make sure suitable names are chosen for existing properties, new properties and new streets.
 These are also circulated to other organisations including the emergency services.

+The management and administration prevents the duplication of names and numbers within the borough.
 Street naming and numbering is required to make sure:

 - post is delivered efficiently